Groups

 This group also presents a Lenten program and participates in the Stations of the Cross.

-Meetings are held on the first Tuesday of the month.
+Meetings are held at 7:00 p.m. on the second Tuesday of the month in a classroom.

 Pastoral Council